Use accesskey "n" to jump to the internal navigation links at any point. Right now you can

 For more details, see: Wikipedia.

-See also the phonology_notes.
+See also the Notes on phonology.

 labial | alveolar | post- alveolar |